 We talked to enough people until their answers started sounding the same.
 At that point, we had a pretty good idea of what our product’s unique value proposition should be, a list of other benefits, and a price to put on our signup page.

 - Sharing lots of photos and videos is a hassle (stayed the same)

 - Requiring visitors to signup is annoying

-- Photo gallery design was too busy or complicated
+- Photo Gallery design was too busy or complicated

-I then *finally* turned my attention to landing and signup pages.
-It did take a lot more time to get here but my gut feeling from the start was that building good converting landing pages was going to be a challenge, especially in such a competitive existing market.
-I also had some serious questions on whether Adwords would be the right distribution channel.
+I then *finally* turned my attention to the landing and signup pages.
+It did take a lot more time to get here, but my gut feeling from the start was that building good converting landing pages was going to be a challenge, especially in such a competitive existing market.
+I also had some serious questions about whether Adwords would be the right distribution channel.
 Everyone we interviewed had found their existing solution through a referral from someone else and not through Google.
 I decided to test Adwords, StumbleUpon, and Facebook anyway.
 More on how I built and tested my landing page(s) next time.